Our office will be closed for the Christmas break from 5pm Tuesday 23 December and will reopen on Monday 5 January 2026.

 • Government correspondence sent to your Australian address.

 Once you have verified your eligibility, satisfied the separation requirement and gathered the necessary documents, you can now file your application.
-It is recommended to file for divorce online.
+It is recommended to file for divorce through the Court’s online form.
 The basic process is as follows:

-1. Register an account on the Commonwealth Courts Portal;
+1. Register an account on the Commonwealth Courts Portal and start a new court file.

-6. If you’re filing a joint application, both parties must sign the Affidavit of eFiling before a justice of the peace;
+6. If you’re filing a joint application, both parties must sign the Affidavit for eFiling before a justice of the peace.

-9. Select a date for a court hearing.
+9. Select a court date for a divorce hearing.
 Joint applicants aren’t required to attend the hearing.

-After submitting the application, sole applicants must serve the divorce papers on their former spouse.
+Sole applicants must serve documents on their ex-partner.
 The documents you must serve are the following:

-• A letter requesting your spouse sign Part C of the Acknowledgment of service and send it back to you.
-The letter should advise your spouse to keep a copy of the divorce application;
+• A letter requesting your spouse sign Part C of the Acknowledgment of Service (Divorce) and send it back to you.
+The letter should advise your spouse to keep a copy of the divorce application.

 • A stamped and self-addressed envelope your spouse can use to return the Acknowledgment of Service (Divorce).